 M.3.
 No Impact.
-The project site is located 2 miles east of Ranchaero Airport, a private airport.
-The project site is not located within 2 miles of a public airport or public use airport and people within the project site would not be exposed to excessive noise levels generated by airports or airstrips, beyond what they already experience.
-The proposed project would result in no impact.
+The Project site is located 4.2 miles east of Ranchaero Airport, a private airport.
+The Project site is not located within 4 miles of a public airport or public use airport and people within the project site would not be exposed to excessive noise levels generated by airports or airstrips, beyond what they already experience.
+The proposed Project would result in no impact.

 MITIGATION M.1.
-(Noise): To avoid substantial construction-period noise impacts to nearby sensitive receptors, the best practices listed below will be included during project construction.
-With implementation of these standard construction-period specifications, the project will not result in excessive construction-period noise effects.
+(Noise): To avoid substantial construction-period noise impacts to nearby sensitive receptors, the best practices listed below will be included during Project construction.